Ferencvárosi TC: 20th century

+21st century

+Since the 2010s, Ferencváros has become associated with Fidesz, Hungary’s ruling party.
+One of the party's central figures, Gábor Kubatov, is both the director of Fidesz and a prominent figure in Ferencváros’s management.
+His close ties with the club's ultra groups, especially the Green Monsters, allowed the party to co-opt a powerful subcultural identity.
+This alliance was notably visible during the 2006 protests against the Socialist government, when football ultras (including many Ferencváros supporters) took part in the siege of Magyar Televízió's headquarters, a pivotal moment that helped destabilise the opposition and laid the groundwork for Fidesz's return to power.

+The club has also been used more directly in the party’s political operations.
+In 2016, a group of men linked to Ferencváros's private security blocked opposition MP István Nyakó from filing a referendum initiative at the National Election Office.
+The incident caused a national outcry and suggested that forces connected to the club were being used to physically suppress political dissent.
+This added to the perception of Ferencváros being associated with Fidesz.

 Since the opening of the newly built Groupama Aréna, the spectators are scanned at the entrance.
 As a consequence, the main supporter group of the club, called B-közép, announced a boycott in 2014.
 Club chairman Kubatov said that he had wanted peace in the new stadium and the club had already paid a lot of fines and punishments due to the unacceptable behaviour of the B-közép.
 Kubatov had expected that the spectators could have been changed due to the new regulations.
 However, the number of spectators had not increased in the 2014–15 and 2015–16 seasons.

 On 13 March 2016, 10,125 spectators watched the match between Ferencváros' second team against Csepel SC in the 2015–16 Nemzeti Bajnokság III season.
-The match was a protest by the B-közép to show how many spectators were missing from the Groupama Aréna.
+The attendance was a protest by the B-közép to show how many spectators were missing from the Groupama Aréna.

 On 24 March 2016, the representatives of the B-közép started negotiations with club leader, Gabor Kubatov.
-As a results of negotiations they were allowed back to the stadium.
+As a results of the negotiations they were allowed back to the stadium.

+In the 2020s, tensions have also emerged between Ferencváros supporters and the party’s geopolitical leanings.
+In July 2023, following the club’s early elimination from the UEFA Champions League qualifiers, fans loudly chanted "Russians go home!", a message aimed at the club’s Russian manager Stanislav Cherchesov.
+While partly a reaction to the sporting failure, the chant also tapped into historic anti-Soviet sentiment embedded in Ferencváros's identity and was interpreted as a veiled criticism of the Hungarian government’s perceived closeness to Russia.

 Friendships

-The fans have friendships with fans of Rapid Wien and Panathinaikos, and as all three play in Green the alliance is nicknamed the "Green Brothers".
-They also have friendly relations in Hungary with fans of Zalaegerszeg and in Poland with Śląsk Wrocław and Bałtyk Gdynia.
+The fans have friendships with fans of Rapid Wien and since both play in Green the alliance is nicknamed the "Green Brothers".
+They also have friendly relations in Hungary with fans of Zalaegerszeg, in Poland with Śląsk Wrocław and Lechia Gdańsk, and in England with Cambridge United.